JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 ###Task 2:
 Detect the marker/box shaking and:
- * move the sphere 10 cm to the right each time the box is shaken horizontally (left/right, but not front/back)
+ * move the sphere1 10 distance units to the right each time the box is shaken horizontally (left/right, but not front/back)
- * move the sphere 10 cm up each time the box is shaken vertically.
+ * move the sphere1 10 distance units up each time the box is shaken vertically.

 Code: [Task Set 1](Task Set 1)